photoprism/photoprism/docker/README.md

 [Dockerfile](https://github.com/photoprism/photoprism/blob/develop/docker/develop/Dockerfile).
 You often don't need to use the exact same versions, so it's possible to replace packages with what is available in your environment.

-Note we don't have the resources to provide private users with dependencies and [TensorFlow libraries](https://dl.photoprism.app/tensorflow/) for their personal environments.
-We therefore recommend learning Docker if your operating system supports it.
-Docker vastly simplifies installation and upgrades.
-It saves our team a lot of time that we can then spend [more effectively](https://docs.photoprism.app/developer-guide/issues/#effectiveness-efficiency).
+Please note that we do not have the resources to provide private users with dependencies and [TensorFlow libraries](https://dl.photoprism.app/tensorflow/) for their personal environments.
+We recommend giving Docker a try if you use Linux as it saves developers a lot of time when building, testing, and deploying complex applications like PhotoPrism.
+It also effectively helps avoid "works for me" moments and missing dependencies.

 ### Installation Packages ###